Using a “3/32” hex bit screwdriver, remove the two black screws from each end of the casing of the DigiSnap Pro.

 Next we need to establish the WiFi antenna's physical connection to the network board.

 In the picture below, you see that the module attached to the network board has two ports in which the end of the WiFi antenna can connect to.
-Because of the location of penetration in the casing, we will want to connect the antenna to port “P2”.
+These are for WiFi diversity, but only "P1" supports scanning and beaconing.
+For this reason it is necessary to connect to "P1"

 Once the antenna is connected and fed through the casing, you can re-fit the network board into the enclosure and re-mount it.